Alice Johnson (A Nightmare on Elm Street): Conception

-For the sequel to The Dream Master, the producer's brief to the scripwriters was "Alice is pregnant, Freddy wants the baby, Dan is the first to die".
+For the sequel to The Dream Master, the producer's brief to the scriptwriters was "Alice is pregnant, Freddy wants the baby, Dan is the first to die".
 With regard to The Dream Child scripts, Alice still battles Freddy to save her unborn son.
 Depending upon the script, Alice goes from an active to a passive protagonist as the events unfold.
 The best example is in the first script draft.
 Upon Freddy's resurrection, a cornered Alice is ready to die before pulling in more victims for him to kill.
 Freddy makes his plans known quickly, as he is the one that informs Alice that she is pregnant.
 Dan also learns that Alice is pregnant, unlike the film where Freddy kills him before the revelation.
 Alice has made new friends, and her past encounters with Freddy are no secret to them.
 Her straightforward efforts to prepare them for Freddy's onslaught fall short, however.
 With each murder, Alice still absorbs the souls through her womb but the script specifies that her gestation period is hastened.
 Alice accumulates her knowledge through help from Jacob (named Jason in the script) who introduces her to a book about dreams.
 By studying the book, Alice learns how to enter Freddy's mind through the "dream pool" and communicate with Sister Mary Helena (Amanda Krueger).
 As Freddy advances on Alice, her sonogram shows twins as Freddy's evil fetus is depleting Jacob in a parasitic symbiosis.
 Due to a warped pregnancy making her physically incapacitated, Alice is unable to fight back against Freddy's machinations.
 By the script's conclusion, the parasitic Freddy baby leaves Alice's body because of Sister Mary Helena's interference and Jacob is delivered instead.

 As opposed to the film, the first draft of The Dream Child shows a greater rapport between Jacob and Alice as they research on how to defeat Freddy.
 Their relationship is further illustrated by Alice and Jacob experiencing the same physical deterioration as the plot unfolds.
 Yet, Alice does not know the true identity of Jacob until after she gives birth to him.
 So, in essence, the original plot detail differs from the film in that it impacts Alice's maternal motivation to save Jacob.
 In David Schow's treatment, Alice gives birth to twins.